cian1118/TCD/README.md

 # TCD
-Repository for college assignments and personal projects
+Repository for college assignments and self study